Do you have a Christian poem you’ve written? We want it.

 Trust in the Lord, stand on His promises, and completely believe.

-Keep your eyes focused on the Jesus; don’t be distracted by the lures of the world.
+A Christian poem that reminds us to keep our eyes focused on Jesus and not to be distracted by the lures of the world.

 What do you see when YOU look in the mirror?